 So, do you want to be stronger than you were yesterday?
 We'll help you outlift yourself.
-Want to be stronger than your friend?
+Want to be stronger than your friends and enemies?
 We'll help you outlift them, too.

-How many reps should you do to build muscle?
+How many reps should you do to gain muscle mass?
 In strength training, doing five reps per set is a popular way to gain mass.
-In bodybuilding, though, where the goal…Read More
+In bodybuilding, though, where the…Read More

 Lifting tempo is one of the more minor muscle-growth factors, not because it doesn’t matter, but because most people have a good intuition for it.
 Most people lift in the…Read More